mlpack/ensmallen/README.md

 ensmallen provides a simple set of abstractions for writing an objective function to optimize.
-It also provides a large set of standard and cutting-edge optimizers that can be used for virtually any mathematical optimization task.
+It also provides a large set of standard and cutting-edge optimizers that can be used for virtually any numerical optimization task.
 These include full-batch gradient descent techniques, small-batch techniques, gradient-free optimizers, and constrained optimization.